grafana/grafana/docs/sources/features/explore/index.md

 ### Metrics explorer

-On the left-hand side of the query field is a `Metrics` button, clicking on which opens the Metric Explorer.
+On the left side of the query field, click **Metrics** to open the Metric Explorer.
 This shows a hierarchical menu with metrics grouped by their prefix.
-For example, all the Alert Manager metrics will be grouped under the `alertmanager` prefix.
+For example, all Alertmanager metrics are grouped under the `alertmanager` prefix.
 This is a good starting point if you just want to explore which metrics are available.

 {{< docs-imagebox img="/img/docs/v65/explore_metric_explorer.png" class="docs-image--no-shadow" caption="Screenshot of the new Explore option in the panel menu" >}}